AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-log-time.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Log time in Adobe Photoshop
+title: Log time using the Adobe Workfront plugin
-description: You can log time for projects, tasks, and issues you're working on directly in Photoshop.
-The Workfront administrator determines which project-specific hour types are available as described in Manage hour types.
+description: You can log time for projects, tasks, and issues you're working on directly in Adobe Creative Cloud applications.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: 4c5bd7ca-18f2-4a47-9e79-c39d5852aab5
 ---
-# Log time in Adobe Photoshop
+# Log time using the Adobe Workfront plugin

-You can log time for projects, tasks, and issues you're working on directly in Photoshop.
-The Workfront administrator determines which project-specific hour types are available as described in [Manage hour types](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/hour-types.md).
+You can log time for projects, tasks, and issues you're working on directly in any of the following Adobe Creative Cloud applications:

+{{cc-app-list}}

 ## Access requirements